shanluzhineng/net-rpc/README.md

 # Consul net/rpc

-This repository contains a fork of the [net/rpc] package from the Go standard library.
-The codec used with `net/rpc` contains references to the `net/rpc` package, so this fork also contains a fork of [hashicorp/net-rpc-msgpackrpc] and [hashicorp/go-msgpack] so those references to `net/rpc` point at the correct package.

 **Important**: This fork was created exclusively for Consul.
 We will not accept any changes to this repository for any other use cases.
 We discourage any use of this library outside of Consul.

+This repository contains a fork of the [net/rpc] package from the Go standard library.
+The codec that Consul uses contains references to the `net/rpc` package, so this fork also contains a fork of [hashicorp/net-rpc-msgpackrpc] and [hashicorp/go-msgpack] so those references to `net/rpc` point at the correct package.

 [net/rpc]: https://pkg.go.dev/net/rpc
 [hashicorp/net-rpc-msgpackrpc]: https://github.com/hashicorp/net-rpc-msgpackrpc